vmware-tanzu/velero/design/csi-snapshots.md

 Volumes found in a `Pod`'s `backup.velero.io/backup-volumes` list will use Velero's current Restic code path.
 This also means Velero will continue to offer Restic as an option for CSI volumes.

-To ensure this is the case, server code must be extended so that PVCs are labeled in such a way that the CSI BackupItemAction plugin is not invoked for PVCs known to be covered by Velero.
+To ensure this is the case, server code must be extended so that PVCs are marked in such a way that the CSI BackupItemAction plugin is not invoked for PVCs known to be backed up by restic.
 This can be accomplished by:
     putting a label on the PVC, so that the AppliesTo function will only match PVCs labeled correctly. using an annotation so the Execute function can inspect it and decide to exit early